tobiasbp/gbsound/README.md

 ## Misc
 * _gbsound.py_ needs Python 3.8 or newer.
-* The library used for parsing MIDI files is here: https://pypi.org/project/MIDIFile/
+* The library used for parsing MIDI files in _midi2gba.py_ is here: https://pypi.org/project/MIDIFile/
 * Source of the MIDI files used: https://www.khinsider.com/midi/gameboy/tetris